tengfeixue-victor/Medical-Report-Generation/README.md

 This repository reimplements the *recurrent-conv* model in 2018 MICCAI paper: Multimodal Recurrent Model with Attention for Automated Radiology Report Generation [1].

 The source code is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-The contents of this repository are released under an [Apache 2](LICENSE) license.
+The contents of this repository are released under an [MIT](LICENSE) license.

 ## Dependencies